joegroner/demorobot/README.md

-# DemoMonkey
+# DemoRobot
 Tamper your application's UI to demo anything

 ## Introduction
 Giving custom demos in the verticals of your prospects, shows them that you understand their specific requirements and that you did our homework.
 Although building meaningful demos is a time-consuming task, so not every demo is setup in the environment of our customers.
-DemoMonkey gives you a simple way of building custom demos for HTML5 based application.
+DemoRobot gives you a simple way of building custom demos for HTML5 based application.
 By providing text replacements you can go within minutes from an e-commerce demo application to a customer care center or flight booking service.

 ## Usage
-DemoMonkey is driven by __configurations__, that contain replace patterns in the following format:
+DemoRobot is driven by __configurations__, that contain replace patterns in the following format:

 ```ini
 eCommerce = Booking Service